MihailKanchev/Hiveride/README.md

 ![75ba897b47ef6f4bf10710d76b944c45da33b890_hq](https://user-images.githubusercontent.com/44975545/56869951-5b90a700-6a08-11e9-96b8-bbae408e7b20.gif)

-But its not as Grim as I did my best to portray it (Or atleast I hope it isn't).
+But its not as Grim as I did my best to portray it( Or atleast I hope it isn't) .
-I am going to pull up an Eminem on you and tell you despite everything bad about it, why I think the outcome is great.
+I am going to pull up an Eminem on you and tell you despite everything bad about it, why I think the outcome was great.

 ![8 mile 1](https://user-images.githubusercontent.com/44975545/56870042-52eca080-6a09-11e9-818d-fa92d24786b0.png)

 -I learned how to manage the fragment stack, ultimately finishing my app with a single intent.</br>
--I eliminated my stigma towards sketchy files like Manifest and Gradle.</br>
+-I eliminated my stigma towards "sketchy" files like Manifest and Gradle.</br>
 -I learned how to implement Google API (Curse you Place Picker API).</br>
 -I got to play with different UI components.</br>
 -I became more confident transfering information through bundles.</br>